17 Best Flies For Ohio Steelhead: Proven Guide Flies

 Sexy Walts and Regular Walts Worm

-Twenty years ago, I met a guy on the river that was using an almost identical fly pattern to the Walts Worm, and he had over 25 steelhead hooked on this one fly that day.
+Twenty years ago, I met a guy on the river who was using an almost identical fly pattern to the Walts Worm, and he had over 25 steelhead hooked on this one fly that day.

 I asked him what the fly was and he said it was a cased caddis.
 I went home and tied up 20 of these flies.